Pet Goodbyes Services

 If you choose to bury on your own property, it is best to have the burial site ready prior to the appointment.
 The site should be around 3ft (1m) deep, away from underground pipes, wires and heavy root systems.
 Also avoid areas that are prone to flooding, and where other animals may have access to the site.

 If home burial is not an option, then you may consider cremation, where Dr Kryssy can help with arrangements and transfer to the crematorium.
-If neither burial or cremation are options for you, then you can request Pet Goodbyes to remove and manage the body on your behalf.

 The Euthanasia Procedure

 Dr Kryssy will arrive at your home, introduce herself to you and your pet and explain what to expect during the procedure.
 A consent form is signed by the owner, giving permission to perform the euthanasia.

 An injection is given under the skin on the back of the neck to allow sedation and pain relief.
 In around 10 to 15 minutes your pet will become very relaxed and sleepy.
 Then, for dogs, a catheter will be placed into your pet's vein, either on the front or back leg.
 A final, pain free injection is administered via the catheter and your pet will pass away peacefully within a few minutes.
 For cats, a catheter is not required for the final injection.

 Please allow approximately 1 hour for your Pet Goodbyes visit.